 The shootings in Christchurch, New Zealand, on the afternoon of April 17 were unquestionably one of the most violent examples of religious extremism in recent history.
-On a Friday afternoon, a single white man walked into Al Noor Mosque with weaponry he had modified and was able to murder dozens of peaceful, innocent people while they were in prayer.
+On a Friday afternoon, a single white man walked into Al Noor Mosque with the weaponry he had modified and was able to murder dozens of peaceful, innocent people while they were in prayer.
 He continued the attack some minutes later at Linwood Islamic Centre and was allegedly moving to a next target when he was located and arrested.
 The event was labeled an “act of extreme and unprecedented violence” by New Zealand’s Prime Minister Jacinda Ardern and the event has officially been labeled a terrorist attack.

 There are some facts we must remember: The attacks were a premeditated strike, aimed at a place of religious worship.
 Fifty people between the ages of three and 71 were murdered.
 Eight more victims, including 4-year-old Alen Alsati, were hospitalized and in critical condition.